 In 1881, Gustave Eiffel became involved in the construction of his first World renowned tourist attraction when he was contacted by Auguste Bartholdi, the designer of the Statue of Liberty.
-Eiffel designed a four legged pylon structure which supported the main body of the statue which was made from copper sheeting.
-The whole thing was assembled in Eiffel’s workshops in Paris before being diassembled again and shipped off to the USA.
+Eiffel designed a four-legged pylon structure which supported the main body of the statue which was made from copper sheeting.
+The whole thing was assembled in Eiffel’s workshops in Paris before being disassembled again and shipped off to the USA.

 During the time of the building of the Eiffel Tower, Gustave also was part of an effort to build a canal across the Panama isthmus.
 The company he was contracted to eventually folded and the directors of the company along with Eiffel, who was simply a contractor were found guilty of misappropriation of funds.
 Eiffel was sentenced to two years in prison in 1893.
 This was quashed on appeal, but Gustave Eiffel’s reputation had been badly damaged.
 He had already resigned from the board of directors of the Compagnie des Etablissements Eiffel.
 The company changed its name to La Societe Constructions Levallois-Perret as Eiffel had insisted his name be removed.
 The name of the company would be changed again in 1937 to Anciens Etablissements Eiffel.